SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Shout of Provocation

 As an action you shout and provoke all hostile creatures within 30ft of you.
-Each creature must succeed on a charisma saving throw (DC 8 + your proficiency bonus + your Constitution modifier) or it will have disadvantage on all attacks against targets other than you but has advantage on all attacks targeting you until the start of your next turn.
+Each creature must succeed on a Charisma saving throw (DC 8 + your proficiency bonus + your Constitution modifier) or it will have disadvantage on all attacks against targets other than you but has advantage on all attacks targeting you until the start of your next turn.

 ## Level 10